kartikperisetla/kartikperisetla.github.io/_pages/projects.md

     Laptop
     Per Child project in collaboration with SugarLabs.
 My goal was to develop Sugar Activities that makes learning experience fun on XO laptops.<br/><br/>

-    As part of this effort, I have developed/contributed to:
+    As part of this effort, I have developed to:

     <ul>
         <li><a  style="color:blue" href="http://activities.sugarlabs.org/en-US/sugar/addon/4632">Wikipedia Hindi</a> - Wikipedia in Hindi for